About the Bill

 The report makes reference to draft protocols relating to parliamentary scrutiny of statutory instruments that are to be laid as a consequence of exiting the European Union.
 A letter from the Minister for UK Negotiations on Scotland's Place in Europe which outlines said protocols is below:

-The Finance and Constitution Committee is leading on policy consideration of the Bill.
+The Finance and Constitution Committee led on policy consideration of the Bill.
 Details of their work on the Bill can be found here.

 The Interparliamentary Forum on Brexit met in Westminster on 12 October 2017.
 The Scottish Parliament issued a press release on 13 October 2017.